chonchax/react_movies/README.md

 ### How to make the application work?

-Install dependencies: npm install
+-  Install dependencies: npm install
-Run : npm strat
+-  Run : npm strat
-To configure the application, create a .env.local file and set the necessary environment variables.
+-  To configure the application, create a .env.local file and set the necessary environment variables.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+-  Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 #### Features

--Fetching data through the TMDB API
+-  Fetching data through the TMDB API
--Ability to search for movies
+-  Ability to search for movies
--Option to sort by ratings
+-  Option to sort by ratings
--Adding movies to your favorites
+-  Adding movies to your favorites
--Retrieve all your favorites and possibility to remove movies from your list
+-  Retrieve all your favorites and possibility to remove movies from your list